Skouat/mod_paypal_donation/README.md

-###Paypal Donation MOD for phpBB
+###PayPal Donation MOD for phpBB

-This MOD add a Paypal Donation page on your site.
+This MOD add a PayPal Donation page on your site.

 ####*Features :*
-* Safely test this MOD with Paypal Sandbox
+* Safely test this MOD with PayPal Sandbox
 * Displaying Statistics donation on the Donation page and on the bottom of the forum index page :
     * Progress bar
     * Donation received